CapricanDRJ/watchers_shakespeare/index.md

 Ilistus, I demand thee to take the kingdom from me.
 Thy actions have led us to ruin, and only by thy leadership can we hope to rebuild.

 **[Ilistus:]**
 Nay, Minos.
 My time as leader is over.
 The kingdom shall not be returned to me, nor shall I take it.
-Give it to someone else, such as Bonts or Thanos.
+Give it to someone else, such as Balthasar or Theseus.

 *[Ilistus exits, leaving Minos in despair]*